Left Side Stomach Pain: Causes and Symptoms

 Treatment of Left Side Stomach Pain

-- Apply a heating pad or warm compress to the affected area for comfort.
+Heat Therapy: Applying a heating pad or warm compress to the affected area might provide relief for certain types of stomach pain, such as muscle spasms.

 Persistent or severe left-sided abdominal pain, especially if accompanied by other symptoms like fever, vomiting, blood in stool, or difficulty breathing, should prompt immediate medical attention to determine the underlying cause and receive appropriate treatment.
 Always consult a Gastroenterologist for accurate diagnosis and treatment options.